tqwewe/tqwewe.github.io/content/blog/building-event-sourcing-app-rust.md

 }
 ```

 Note the workflow: **validate → append → apply**.
 We first validate and create the event, then persist it, then apply it to our in-memory state.
-The version numbers (0, 1, 2) represent the stream version for each event.
+The stream version from each append is passed into the `apply` methods so the aggregate instance will store the correct version.

 ### Inspecting Events